-Baked Oatmeal is made with gluten free oats, fresh berries, frozen bananas, pure maple syrup, cinnamon, walnuts, coconut almond milk and eggs.
-It’s quick and easy to make and it tastes amazing.
+Baked Oatmeal is an easy oatmeal breakfast bake made with gluten free oats, fresh berries, frozen bananas, pure maple syrup, cinnamon, walnuts, coconut almond milk and eggs.
+This is an easy baked oatmeal recipe to pull together and it tastes absolutely amazing.
 Your whole family will love it!

 - Oats: Old fashioned rolled oats (preferably organic and gluten-free – I use Bob’s Red Mill Gluten Free Oats)

 - Eggs: A couple of eggs are added to help to hold the ingredients together.

 - Vegan butter: We use vegan butter for this recipe which adds a delicious buttery flavor.

 - Frozen bananas: Sliced frozen bananas are added for a little sweetness and flavor.
 They practically melt while baking, making the oatmeal tender and delicious.
 If you use fresh bananas instead, then you’ll want to mash them a bit.

 - Berries: I use a mix of fresh berries which gives this oatmeal a delicious flavor.

 - Pure maple syrup: Pure maple syrup is our sweetener for this recipe (along with the bananas).
 We also drizzle a little over the top with the walnuts for an amazing crispy topping.

 - Almond coconut milk: I like to use an almond and coconut milk blend, but you could use almond milk, or whatever vegan milk you prefer.
 (I use an almond coconut milk blend by Califia found in the refrigerated section at markets)